netdata/netdata/.travis/README.md

 ## Artifacts validation
-At this point we know our software is building, we need to go through the a set of checks, to guarantee that our product meets certain epxectations.
+At this point we know our software is building, we need to go through the a set of checks, to guarantee that our product meets certain expectations.
 At the current stage, we are focusing on basic capabilities like installing in different distributions, running the full lifecycle of install-run-update-install and so on.
 We are still working on enriching this with more and more use cases, to get us closer to achieving full stability of our software.
 Briefly we currently evaluate the following activities: